nickoan/playme/README.md

 # playme
-a simple ruby tcp server with reactor and thread pool
+a ruby reactor tcp server with multiprocess, able run on windows

+currently not support with rack..

-still in design, not finish yet!
+still in design...!

 basic sample :